Luka-SA/jokeoftheday_sender/README.md

 # jokeoftheday_sender

-Send a joke everyday to yourself.
+Send a joke everyday to yourself using the Twilio API.